Portuguese conquest of Goa: First conquest of Goa

-On February 16, the Portuguese armada sailed into the deep waters of the Mandovi River.
+On 16 February, the Portuguese armada sailed into the deep waters of the Mandovi River.
 Supported by 2,000 men of Timoji, the Portuguese landed troops commanded by Dom António de Noronha and assaulted the fort of Pangim, defended by a Turkish mercenary Yusuf Gurgij and a force of 400 men.
 Yusuf was wounded and retreated to the city and the Portuguese captured the fort along with several iron artillery pieces.
-At Pangim, Albuquerque received envoys from the most important figures of Goa, and proposed religious freedom and lower taxes if they accept Portuguese sovereignty.
-Thereafter they declared their full support towards the Portuguese and Albuquerque formally occupied Goa on February 17, 1510, with no resistance.
+At Pangim, Albuquerque received envoys from the most important figures of Goa, and proposed religious freedom and lower taxes if they accepted Portuguese sovereignty.
+Thereafter they declared their full support for Portugal and Albuquerque formally occupied Goa on 17 February 1510, with no resistance.

 Albuquerque reaffirmed that the city was not to be sacked and that the inhabitants were not to be harmed, under the penalty of death.